isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-brush-for-trim-and-baseboards/index.md

 Good paintbrushes and paint give you excellent performance for a professional painter or a homeowner.
 So, get the best paintbrush for trim and baseboards.
 Short brushes give you a subtle finish, while angled brush glides the paint on delicate trims.
 The article below outlines the various paintbrushes for trim and billboard jobs for an excellent choice.
 See Also: Stain for Swing Set

-##  : 7 Best Paint Brush for Trim and Baseboards 2025
+##  : 7 Best Paint Brush for Trim and Baseboards in 2026

 ###  [1.
 Purdy 144152325 XL Series Glide Angular Trim Paint Brush, 2-1/2 inch](https://www.amazon.com/dp/B0000DH4KH/?tag=p-policy-20)